Microsoft Copilot vs. ChatGPT: What’s the difference?

 ChatGPT Free

-The free version of ChatGPT gives you a natural language interface.
-To get assistance with writing brainstorming.
-Problem solving.
-Code development and more.
-ChatGPT Free users now access GPT-4o by default, OpenAI’s fastest and most capable model.
+The free version of ChatGPT gives you a natural language interface, to get assistance with writing brainstorming, problem solving, code development and more.
+ChatGPT Free users now get access to GPT-4o-mini, including basic file and image tools.
 It supports natural language queries, code assistance, image interpretation and limited access to tools like web browsing and file uploads.
+It is a solid option for casual use, but more constrained compared to paid plans.

 ChatGPT Plus

-The Team subscription provides everything found in ChatGPT Plus, but includes higher message limits to GPT models and tools like DALL-E. It allows for creating and sharing GPTs within your workspace, provides an admin console for managing your workspace and excludes team data from training the models by default.
+The Business subscription provides everything found in ChatGPT Plus, but includes higher message limits to GPT models and image generation tools.
+It allows for creating and sharing GPTs within your workspace, provides an admin console for management, includes SAML SSO, and lets you connect company docs, wikis and other tools so that responses reflect your business’ internal context.
+It requires a minimum of 2 users, and guarantees that OpenAI won’t train on your workspace’s data.

 ChatGPT Enterprise